 I remember being fascinated by these bizarre exotic plants as I roamed the woods as a child in piedmont North Carolina.
-A spring trek though the woods would find the new leaves just pushing through the leaf debris, while the same trip a few days later would find the same plants with unfurling flowers.
+A spring trek through the woods would find the new leaves just pushing through the leaf debris, while the same trip a few days later would find the same plants with unfurling flowers.
 The diversity in the inflorescences was so great, I spent most of each trek closely examining each specimen.

 Having only two native species in my hometown, Arisaema triphyllum and Arisaema dracontium, I had always longed to see more of what the genus offered.
-Unfortunately when Pangea broke apart, most of the really dramatic looking species made the journey to Asia.
+Unfortunately, when Pangea broke apart, most of the really dramatic looking species made the journey to Asia.
 When foreign-born Arisaema started arriving back in the US, it was primarily from Indian nurseries in the Kalimpong region.
 Unfortunately, most of these species didn't fare well in our hot, humid North Carolina climate.
 Although a few arisaema seed would occasionally make their way into the US, it wasn't until the early 1990s when Internet use increased, that we really gained access to many of the nearly 200 species of mostly Asian arisaema.
 Take a look at our Arisaema photo gallery at JLBG.org.

 In 1996, I was fortunate to spend several weeks in Yunnan, China studying arisaema, followed in the fall of 1997 with a similar trip to Korea, both with my friend Dan Hinkley of Heronswood Nursery.
 By this time, Heronswood had already begun to offer a wide array of arisaemas from Dan's earlier wild collections.
 Also, around this time, our friend Barry Yinger established an import connection with Japan's Shikoku Nursery, who produces wholesale quantities of Asian arisaema from seed.
 Thanks to this "harmonic arisaema convergence", and other markets that opened in subsequent years, gardeners in the US are now able to grow a huge array of arisaema species.